The slow-burning platform of industrial age socio-economics and government

 The following sections provide a summary of the current status of my research for each of the points above:

 I am contending that the productivity levels of the existing socio-economic system within a jurisdiction are not high enough to ensure sustainability of affordable public services into the future;

 Measuring the productivity of the socio-economic system operating in a jurisdiction is a difficult challenge.
 One approach is to break down the scope into different sectors or domains and compare inputs and outputs within each domain.
 For example, the UK Office of National Statistics has established 9 domains for ‘Public Service Productivity Measurement’:

 - Adult Social Care

 - Social Security Administration

 - Children’s Social Care

 - Public Order and Safety

-My view on this approach is that we need far greater granularity of domains…in fact a network of domains…in order to gain a better understanding of the state of sustainability across the socio-economic system.
+My view on this approach is that we need far greater granularity of domains…in fact a network of domains and sub-domains…in order to gain a better understanding of the state of sustainability across the socio-economic system.
 Enabling this is one of the key parts of my research, along with the ability to systemically and dynamically measure the productivity for these domains.

 Using a more structured and systemic framework to enable the measurement of inputs, outputs, current state and outcome change over time for each domain will enable policymakers and communities to see more clearly the levels of productivity and progress towards targets for each domain.